ebadi/esmini-pybind11-dev3/README.md

 ```

 Just clone this repository and pip install.
 Note the `--recursive` option which is
-needed for the pybind11 submodule and then choose one of the following three options :
+needed for the pybind11 submodule and then choose one of the following options :

-#### Option 1: Build inside the Docker
+#### Option 1: Build bindings inside the Docker

 ```
 docker build -t esmini/docker-ubuntu .